This recipe for homemade vegetable beef soup is hearty with tender chunks of beef and all of our favorite veggies!

 Homemade & Hearty

-We just love recipes where you can basically toss everything in the pot and let it simmer away!
+We just love recipes where you can toss everything in the pot and let it simmer away!

 - This recipe is easy with tender beef.